-The Healthcare Foundation of Northern Lake County provided funding to the County to hire
+The Healthcare Foundation of Northern Lake County provided funding to the County to hire an attorney who specializes in privacy laws such as the Health Insurance Portability and Accountability Act (HIPAA) of 1996.

 - On May 8, 2018, the Lake County Board approved a legal framework for data-sharing that included four legal documents; - Data Services Agreement to be used by all ServicePoint agencies - Client Authorization form to be signed by all clients with information shared in ServicePoint - Business Associate Agreement to be signed by all HIPAA-covered entities - Business Associate Subcontractor Agreement to be signed by vendors of HIPAA-covered entities - Of these initial four legal documents, amendments to both the Data Services Agreement and Business Associate Agreement are necessary only for agencies covered by substance abuse privacy regulations located at 42 Code of Federal Regulations (CFR) Part 2 - On a periodic basis, staff will continue to review these agreements with legal counsel to be sure the framework and agreements that effectuate the framework are collectively maintained for currency and completeness.